gmasquelier59/gmasquelier59/README.md

 It was upon entering university that I plunged into the professional world with Java, Cobol and Assembler as my first languages.
 What followed was a 18 years professional career in back-end and front-end development, during which I was able to express my technical, operational and managerial skills.

+👷 My professional experience has allowed me to work on different projects, with various technologies and scales.
+[Consult them here](my_projects.md)

 🍅 My first and only website still online developed by myself (first year of university): http://clandestomates.free.fr/

 ✈️ Some countries I visited: United States (California), Peru, Bolivia, Laos, Cambodia, Spain